 DESCRIPTION: This is a property easement that will give National Grid the ability to replace the utility poles and wires that currently extend into Burncoat Park with a functional service that will bring accessible power and lighting into the park for the purpose of public safety and preservation of the park.
-This is the first step in revitalizing the park will include a renovated ball field, improved parking areas and a more accessible roadway.
+This is the first step in the revitalization of the park area, will include a redone ball field, improved parking areas and a more accessible roadway.